leoPub/diff_rew/README.md

   />
 </p>

 We provide the source code implementation of the reward-differential method for the QMIX algorithm herein.
-Due to substantial subsequent modifications in our extended work, implementations for all methodologies cannot be comprehensively provided.
-The MADQN and MAPPO implementations were adapted from the following repositories respectively.
+Due to substantial subsequent modifications in our extended work, implementations for MADQN and MAPPO could be adapted from the repositories we provide below.
 For any reproduction issues, please contact leohancnjs@outlook.com.

 ## 🚀 Getting Started